tintin-1929/pocketnet_node_utils/README.md

-# bhammer
+# pocketnet_node_utils
+Collection of utilities for anyone running a Pocketnet Node.
+Written in Python 3.9

-Auto ban script for Pocketnet Nodes
+bhammer.py - Auto ban script for Pocketnet Nodes